 To The Foundation for Science and Technology website

 The Foundation for Science and Technology is a UK charity, providing an impartial platform for debate of policy issues that have a science, research, technology or innovation element.
 Established in 1977, the Foundation brings together Parliamentarians, civil servants, industrialists, researchers, learned societies, charities and others.
-It convenes discussion events, publishes a journal three times per year, and hosts a podcast.
+It convenes discussion events and round tables, publishes a journal three times per year and regular blogs, and hosts a weekly podcast.
 It also organises the Foundation Future Leaders Programme, supporting the next generation of professionals from universities, industry and the civil service.
 In addition, the Foundation provides guidance on governance issues to Professional and Learned Societies.

 The Foundation Future Leaders Programme brings together a cohort of mid-career professionals drawn from universities, industry and the civil service to develop links and further their understanding of how science and research are conducted, and how they feed into the policy process.Discover